 Procedure for student: A student desiring to be readmitted under the requirements of academic renewal should contact the coordinator of the program of interest and the director of graduate admissions to discuss the policy and procedures associated with this status.
-Approval of readmission under academic renewal will be determined by the department.
 The student and key staff members will need to complete Form GS00, "Request for Academic Renewal."
-Approval of readmission under academic renewal will be determined by the department.
+Approval of consideration for readmission under academic renewal will be determined by the department.
 A new application, all documentation, and the prevailing application fee must be submitted.